 - The Deprivation of Liberty Safeguards can only be used if the person will be deprived of their liberty in a care home or hospital.
 In other settings the Court of Protection can be asked if a person can be deprived of their liberty.

-- Care homes or hospitals must ask either a local authority/Northern Ireland health and social care trust or health body if they can deprive a person of their liberty.
+- Care homes or hospitals must ask either a local authority or health body if they can deprive a person of their liberty.
 This is called requesting a standard authorisation.

 - There are six assessments which have to take place before a standard authorisation can be given.

 - If a standard authorisation is given, one of the most important safeguards is that the person has someone appointed with legal powers to represent them.
 This is called the relevant person’s representative and will usually be a family member or friend.

 - Other safeguards include rights to challenge authorisations in the Court of Protection without cost and access to independent mental capacity advocates (IMCAs).